momargoh/MCycle/README.rst

 * *run* : calculates working fluid cycle flow states/ component outlet flow state based on user-defined characteristics/dimensions of the components.

 The Github project page can be found at `https://github.com/momargoh/MCycle <https://github.com/momargoh/MCycle>`_.
-The documentation is hosted at `https://mcycle.readthedocs.io <https://mcycle.readthedocs.io>`_
+The documentation is hosted at `https://mcycle.readthedocs.io <https://mcycle.readthedocs.io>`_ or can be built using Sphinx (using Python3).

 Installation